olegabu/fabric-starter/README.md

 Then the new organization passes the ip address of the newly deployed node to the network's member and this member adds the organization to Consortium by it's administration dashboard.
 After that the new organization can create own channels, add other organizations to the own channels and even invite more organizations to the network itself.

-<a name="consortiumtypes"></a>
+<a name="network-governance"></a>
-## Consortium Types.
+## Network Governance.
 Invite-based and Majority-based Governance

-So now our network can be governed by itself (or to say it right by the netwrk's members).
+So now our network can be governed by itself (or to say it right by the network's members).
 The first type of network-governance is `Invite-based`.
 With this type of deployment any organization ((and not a central system administrator)) - member of the blockchain network can add new organization to consortium.